REI Co-op Passage 2

 |MSR Hubba Hubba NX||$450||3 lbs.
 14 oz.||84 x 50 x 39 in.||30D||1P, 2P, 3P, 4P||No|

-REI Co-op’s Passage 2 offers impressively livability and a full feature set for considerably less than much of the competition.
-Another popular in-house design to consider is REI Co-op’s Half Dome 2 Plus.
-For $229, you get a big boost in floor area, livable space with the center ridge pole and taller peak height, and storage with six additional pockets.
-Where the Passage gets the edge is value: at $159 including a footprint, the Passage undercuts the Half Dome considerably in price (you can purchase a footprint separately for $35).
-But for the best mix of cost and space, we think the Half Dome is the better overall pick.
+REI Co-op’s Passage 2 offers good livability and a nice feature set for considerably less than much of the competition.
+Another popular in-house design to consider is REI Co-op’s Half Dome series, which was recently updated.
+Now with an SL designation (short for “superlight), the Half Dome SL 2+ offers a big boost in floor area, more livable space with the center ridge pole and taller peak height, and better storage with six pockets.
+Where the Passage gets the edge is value: at $159, it undercuts the Half Dome ($279) considerably in price, and both models now come with a footprint included.
+For those on a budget, it’s tough to beat the low price of the Passage, but we think the Half Dome is the better overall pick for most backpackers.

-For 2020, REI also released the Trail Hut 2, which falls in between the Passage and Half Dome in price at $199.
+Last year, REI released the Trail Hut 2, which falls in between the Passage and Half Dome in price at $199.
 The Trail Hut is the heaviest of the three options at 5 pounds 15 ounces, but it gets you a center ridge pole for a more vertical (read: comfortable) interior.
 Additionally, the Trail Hut’s fly doors can be staked out with two trekking poles to create a large awning.
-Given the similar builds, a final decision will likely come down to how you prioritize price versus livability.
-We think the Passage is the best budget tent currently on the market, but the Trail Hut 2 is an enticing alternative that offers a bit more wiggle room for only $40 extra.
+Given the similar builds, it’ll be important to weigh your preferences on price versus livability.
+And the clincher for some might be availability: the Trail Hut 2 is sold out at the time of publishing, but REI expects it to come back into stock soon.

 Outside of REI’s lineup, the Marmot Tungsten 2P is another well-rounded, budget-friendly design to consider.
 For $214, the Tungsten features a similarly durable and weather-worthy two-door-and-vestibule build, weighs 6 ounces less, and has more vertical side walls thanks to its center ridge pole.
 But again, the Passage wins out in value: for $55 less than the Tungsten, the REI also includes a footprint, doesn’t taper at one end (width decreases from 54 to 46 in. at the foot end with the Tungsten), and has a smaller packed size.
 All things considered, despite the tighter interior, we give the edge to the more well-rounded Passage.